Magnetized tori with magnetic polarization around Kerr black holes: Variable angular momentum discs: Framework

-In these equations $T^{\mu\nu}$ is the energy-momentum tensor, $\rho$ is the rest-mass density, and $b^{\mu}$ is the magnetic field measured in a reference frame that moves with the same four-velocity of the fluid, $u^{\mu}$.
-The magnetic polarisation can be characterised macroscopically through the magnetisation vector $m^{\mu}$, which is defined as the magnetic dipole moment per unit volume.
-From now on, we will concentrate on the physically important case in which $m^{\mu}$ and $b^{\mu}$ are related by means of a linear constitutive equation, $m^{\mu}=\chi b^{\mu}$, where $\chi=\chi_m/(1+\chi_m)$, and $\chi_m$ is the magnetic susceptibility.
+In these equations $T^{\mu\nu}$ is the energy-momentum tensor, $\rho$ is the rest-mass density, $\leftindex^*F^{\mu\nu}$ is the dual of the Faraday tensor, and $b^{\mu}$ is the magnetic field measured in a reference frame that moves with the same four-velocity of the fluid, $u^{\mu}$.
+The magnetic polarization can be characterized macroscopically through the magnetization vector $m^{\mu}$, which is defined as the magnetic dipole moment per unit volume.
+From now on, we will concentrate on the physically important case in which $m^{\mu}$ and $b^{\mu}$ are related by means of a linear constitutive equation, $m^{\mu}=\chi b^{\mu}$, where $\chi=\chi_m/(1+\chi_m)$, and $\chi_m$ is the magnetic susceptibility\footnote{In our units, $\mu_r = 1+\chi_m$ is the relative magnetic permeability.
+Then, $\chi = \chi_m/\mu_r$.
+It is relevant to note that the magnetic field $b^{\mu}$ also includes the magnetization.} (see Fig.~\ref{chim_chi}).
 When $\chi_m <0$ the fluid is diamagnetic and when $\chi_m >0$ the fluid is paramagnetic.
-In the first case the polarisation results from induced orbital dipole moments in a magnetic field \citep{griffiths2005introduction}, and in the second case the polarisation is generated by magnetic torques in substances whose atoms have a non-zero spin dipole moment.
+In the first case the polarization results from induced orbital dipole moments in a magnetic field \citep{griffiths2005introduction}, and in the second case the polarization is generated by magnetic torques in substances whose atoms have a non-zero spin dipole moment.

-The total energy-momentum tensor, $T^{\mu\nu}$, for a magnetically polarised fluid was computed in \cite{Maugin:1978tu} and more recently in \cite{2015MNRAS.447.3785C} following a different approach.
+The total energy-momentum tensor, $T^{\mu\nu}$, for a magnetically polarized fluid was computed in \cite{Maugin:1978tu} and more recently in \cite{2015MNRAS.447.3785C} following a different approach.
 The resulting tensor takes the form

 in the linear media approximation.
 Here, $w \equiv \rho h$ is the enthalpy density, $h$ is the specific enthalpy, $p$ is the thermodynamic pressure, $b^{2}=b^{\mu}b_{\mu}$, and $g^{\mu\nu}$ is the metric tensor.